Shopping Cart

 · Focus on Technique: Poor swimming technique can strain the shoulders.
 Work with a coach to refine your stroke mechanics.

-· Incorporate Recovery: Schedule regular rest days and prioritize stretching and mobility exercises.
+· Incorporate Recovery: Schedule regular rest days and prioritize stretching and mobility exercises to promote overall well-being.

 · Strengthen Supporting Muscles: Include exercises for the upper back, core, and chest to ensure your shoulders don’t bear the brunt of the workload.